Carrie (2013 film): Plot

 Carrie White is a shy, unpopular girl from Ewen High School in Maine.
 While showering after gym class, Carrie unexpectedly experiences her first menstrual period.
 Believing she is bleeding to death, she runs out yelling for help, but the other girls ridicule her by throwing tampons and pads at her.
 Bully Chris Hargensen records the incident on her cell phone and uploads it to YouTube.

 The school's physical education teacher, Miss Rita Desjardin, comforts Carrie and sends her home with her disturbed, religious fanatic mother Margaret White, who believes menstruation is a sin.
 Margaret demands that Carrie abstain from showering with the others.
 When Carrie refuses, Margaret hits her in the forehead with a Bible and locks her in her "prayer closet".
 As Carrie screams to be let out, a crack appears on the door, and the crucifix in the closet begins to bleed.
 Carrie begins to experience more telekinetic abilities and researches her abilities, learning to harness them.

 Miss Desjardin gives the girls who harassed Carrie an ultimatum: either detention all week for their behavior or be suspended from school, prohibiting them from attending prom; Chris is the only one who refuses to take part and is suspended.
 Sue Snell regrets her part in the incident.
 To make amends, she asks her boyfriend, Tommy Ross, to take Carrie to the prom.
 Carrie accepts Tommy's invitation and makes a prom dress at home.
 Carrie asks Margaret to let her go to prom, and Carrie manifests her telekinesis.
 Margaret believes this power comes from the Devil and is proof that Carrie has been corrupted by sin.

 On prom night, Margaret tries to prevent Carrie from going, but Carrie uses her powers to lock Margaret in the closet.
-At prom, as part of Chris and her boyfriend Billy Nolan's plan, Chris's friend, Tina Blake, discreetly slips fake ballots into the voting box, which names Carrie and Tommy as prom queen and king.
+At prom, as part of Chris and her boyfriend Billy Nolan's plan, their friends, Tina and Jackie, discreetly slip fake ballots into the voting box, which name Carrie and Tommy as prom queen and king.
 At home, Sue receives a text from Chris, taunting her about her scheme to humiliate Carrie.
 Sue drives to the prom, arriving just as Carrie and Tommy are about to be crowned.
 Sue sees the bucket of blood dangling above Carrie and attempts to warn someone, but Desjardin locks her out of the gym, suspecting that Sue plans to hurt Carrie.